1989 Bhagalpur violence: Aftermath

 The Muslims in Bihar had traditionally served as a Congress (I) vote bank, but after the 1989 violence, they shifted their loyalty to Lalu Prasad Yadav, who became the Chief Minister of the state in 1990.
 However, the subsequent governments were also accused of not meting out the justice.
 The survivors accused Lalu Prasad Yadav of not punishing the rioters because many of them belonged to his own caste.

 On 12 May 2005, a Bhagalpur court sentenced 10 people to life imprisonment on 12 May for the murder of five Muslims in Kamarganj village of the district in the riots.

 When Nitish Kumar became the Chief Minister, he ordered 27 cases to be reopened for investigation in 2006.
 This led to the re-trial of Kameshwar Yadav, who had earlier been acquitted and given a citation by the state police for "maintaining communal harmony".
 He was convicted for killing of 15-year old Mohammad Qayyum.
 However, in 2017, he was acquitted by the Patna High Court.
-It was alleged that he "benefited from his proximity to both RJD and BJP and, most importantly, due to JD(U)’s alliance with these parties and Congress."
-After acquittal, he expressed his desire to contest election on a Bhartiya Janata Party ticket.
+It was alleged that he "benefited from his proximity to both RJD and BJP and, most importantly, due to JD(U)’s alliance with these parties and the Congress."
+After his acquittal, he expressed his desire to contest elections on a Bhartiya Janata Party ticket.

-In 2007, 14 more people were convicted for their role in the Logain massacre.
+In 2007, 14 others were convicted for their roles in the Logain massacre.
 A number of victims were compensated in 2012 by the State Government.

+In the aftermath of communal violence in Nagpur in 2025, fact-checking website Altnews.in reported that social media users with Hindutva sympathies posted images of cauliflower plantations, described as a subtle reminder of the Logain massacre, in which Cauliflowers were planted over the bodies of slain Muslims.